 - Electric Underfloor Heating systems are more expensive to run than Wet Underfloor Heating systems.

 - Electric Underfloor Heating will work with any floor type.

 How Electric Underfloor Heating Works

-There are various types of Electric Underfloor Heating mat available, whether you choose a mat type or loose cable will depend on the size and shape of your room and the flooring you’re going to lay on top.
+There are various types of Electric Underfloor Heating mat available.
+Whether you choose a mat type or loose cable will depend on your room’s size and shape and the flooring you’re going to lay on top.

-Electric mats are laid then tiles, or wood flooring can go over the top.
-Generally available in wattage of 100-200w electric coils ‘snake’ and can be removed in places for awkwardly shaped parts of rooms.
+Electric mats are laid then tiles or wood flooring can go over the top.
+It is generally available in wattage of 100-200w electric coils ‘snake’ and can be removed in places for awkwardly shaped parts of rooms.

-Electric mats can also be screeded.
-Mats are laid, wired in and screeds poured over the top, once set you can use any flooring you wish.
+Electric mats can also be screened.
+Mats are laid, wired in, and screeds poured over the top.
+Once set, you can use any flooring you wish.